Correctness Verification of Neural Networks: Tiler for classification

 Now, according to Condition 4.2(b), $\forall y \in \hat{f}(x), \exists \mathcal{X}_i $ such that $ x\in \mathcal{X}_i$ and $y \in \mathcal{C}_i$.
 Rewriting this condition, we get

 which also means $\hat{f}(x) \subseteq \bigcup_{\{i | x\in \mathcal{X}_i\}} \mathcal{C}_i$.
 But $\{i | x\in \mathcal{X}_i\} \subseteq \{i | x\in \mathcal{B}_i\}$ (Condition 4.3), which gives

-Since $\hat{f}(x)$ is not empty, we have $\hat{f}(x) = \{y_{\mathcal{C}_p}\} = f(x)$. \end{proof}
+Since $\hat{f}(x)$ is not empty, we have $\hat{f}(x) = \{c_p\} = f(x)$. \end{proof}

-\begin{theorem} [Global error bound for classification] Given that Condition 4.1, 4.2(b), 4.3, and 4.4(b) are satisfied, then if $e_{\text{global}}=0$, the network prediction is guaranteed to be correct for all $x \in \tilde{\mathcal{X}}$. $e_{\text{global}}$ is computed from Equation \ref{eqn:classification-tile-error} and \ref{eqn:regression-global}. \end{theorem}
+\begin{theorem} [Global error bound for classification] Given that Conditions 4.1, 4.2(b), 4.3, and 4.4(b) are satisfied, then if $e_{\text{global}}=0$, the network prediction is guaranteed to be correct for all $x \in \tilde{\mathcal{X}}$. $e_{\text{global}}$ is computed from Equation \ref{eqn:classification-tile-error} and \ref{eqn:regression-global}. \end{theorem}

 \begin{proof} We aim to prove that if $e_{\text{global}}=0$, then $\forall x \in \tilde{\mathcal{X}}$, $f(x) = \hat{f}(x)$.
 According to Equation \ref{eqn:regression-global}, $e_{\text{global}}=0$ means $e_i=0$ for all $i$.
 Then $\forall x \in \tilde{\mathcal{X}}$, $e_{\text{local}}(x)=0$, which by Theorem \ref{theorem-class-local} indicates that $f(x) = \hat{f}(x)$. \end{proof}